Solo-Hawk/Solo-Hawk.github.io/README.md

 ## What it is now

-My github.io URL will now be changed to my personal website to act as my portfolio, here I will be linking all my current and past projects, college and personal.
-I want to make it as easy as possible to just be a self explanitory site for viewers to see any type of work they are interested in
+My github.io URL will now be changed to my personal website to act as my portal for my college work and as a location for presenting my portfolio, here I will be linking all my current and past projects, college and personal.
+I want to make it as easy as possible to just be a self explanitory site for viewers to see any type of work they are interested in.

 ## Tasks

 ** Stage One **

-- [ ] - Organise pages (Remove uncesscary or incomplete pages)
+- [x] - Organise pages (Remove uncesscary or incomplete pages)
-- [ ] - Revamp design
+- [ ] - Revamp design - **Current stage**

 ** Stage Two **